gaepdit/email-queue/README.md

 #### POST `/batch-failures`

-Returns details of each failed email task for a specific Batch ID, ordered by creation date ascending.
+Returns details of each failed or skipped email task for a specific Batch ID, ordered by creation date ascending.
 Request body and response format are the same as `batch-details` above.

 ---